IUPESM BYLAWS (how it functions)

 3.5 The Treasurer shall be responsible for the finances of IUPESM, in accordance with the directives of the Council.

-3.6 The Vice-President shall be Chairman of the Awards Committee
+3.6 The Vice-President shall be Chairperson of the Awards and Honours Committee

-3.7 The Past-President shall be Chairman of the Nominating Committee.
+3.7 The Past-President shall be Chairperson of the Nominating Committee.

-3.8 With the approval of the Council, responsibility for a particular duty normally discharged by an Officer of the IUPESM may be delegated to another person.
+3.9 With the approval of the Council, responsibility for a particular duty normally discharged by an Officer of the IUPESM may be delegated to another person approved by the Council.

-The Terms of Office for Officers and Ordinary Members of Council, where succession is not automatic, shall normally be for the period between General Assembly meetings, with renewal for elected Ordinary Members by General Assembly vote, for a maximum of one extra period.
+The Terms of Office for Officers and Ordinary Members of Council, where succession is not automatic, shall normally be for the period between General Assembly meetings during World Congress, with renewal for elected Ordinary Members by General Assembly vote, for a maximum of one extra period.

 4.1 The President shall be the retiring President of one of the Constituent Organizations, and the Vice-President shall be the retiring President of another of the Constituent Organizations, these offices to be alternated between the organizations to give equal representation.
 They shall be designated one term prior to assuming offices, such recommendation to be the responsibility of the Nominating Committee.